 Doing what you can to reduce the stress you are feeling can make a big difference, both in getting to sleep and sleeping soundly throughout the night.

 Activities like journaling and having a bedtime routine can help.

 There are other ways to reduce stress throughout the day that will impact your sleep, too.

 Stress comes from every angle in life.
 From work woes to family issues to the general ups and downs we all experience, there is no realistic way to completely eliminate stress from our lives.
 But we can learn to manage our stress better.

 Tip: Take Action

 A lot of stress comes from failure to act on important issues.
-How often at night do you focus on all of the things you didn’t do during the day, instead of congratulating yourself for all that you accomplished?
+How often at night do you focus on all of the things you didn’t accomplish during the day, instead of congratulating yourself for all that you achieved?

 Failure to act can be due to procrastination, avoidance, being downright lazy, or just simple distraction as other activities intervened.

 Take some time to understand the reasons behind your failure to act and the resulting stressful experience.

 Once you understand your “why”, push yourself to take action and mark just one thing off your to-do list.